 - Meningococcal conjugate vaccine (MCV4): Meningococcal meningitis is a very serious infection of the lining around the brain and spinal cord.
 It can cause death.
 Meningococcal bloodstream infection can cause loss of an arm or leg and even death.
 Meningococcal conjugate vaccine (MCV4) protects against these infections.

 How is the MCV4 vaccine protecting my child?
 Click here to find out

 - Human papillomavirus (HPV) vaccine, for girls: HPV is a common virus.
 HPV is most common in people in their teens and early 20s.
 It is the major cause of cervical cancer in women.
 HPV vaccine protects against the types of HPV that most commonly cause cervical cancer and genital warts.

 These vaccines prevent serious, sometimes life-threatening diseases.
 As kids get older, protection provided by some childhood vaccines can begin to wear off.
 Kids can also develop risks for more diseases as they get older.
-Doctors recommend that all
+The CDC and ACIP recommend that all

-- 11 and 12-year olds get the Tdap and Meningococcal vaccines;
+- 11 and 12-year olds get the Tdap, Meningococcal, and Human papillomavirus (HPV) vaccines;

 If your child did not get these vaccines at age 11 or 12, parents are encouraged to check with your child’s health care provider or clinic about the availability of these important vaccines.
 For more information, visit the CDC website.

 To reduce the risk of illness, the San Antonio Metropolitan Health District recommends the following immunizations for adults